dabana/VuePress-KCJsummercamp/docs/day1.md

-# DAY 1: Create your pirate identity and join a crew
+# DAY 1: Create your pirate identity

 Pirates get to know each other and learn to bond as a team.